chinjyanson/RISC-V_CPU/statements/AnsonChinPersonalStatement.md

 We initially started slower than planned but our teamwork improved throughout the course of this project.

-> Side note: I tend to commit in large goes in the beginning so apologies that I can separate that out more

 ### ALU
 For the ALU section, I implemented 7 arithmetic functions to perform ADD, SUB, AND, OR, XOR ,SLL, SRL and of course their respective immediate operations.
 There were no set instructions that I needed to implement but the case for ALUctrl was decided between me and Bruno (who was working on the control unit).